LynneMcGrail/take-a-hike/README.md

 \
 &nbsp;

-I have encountered several issues during testing.
+I encountered several issues during testing.

 * I initially created the site with a minimum width of 992px as my largest styling, however the site just did not look respond correctly, therefore I added an x-large screen size.
 * One of the errors highlighted in the HTML validator was within my 'events' section, I learned from this error that instead of using an ID which I had done initially, using a class worked better and gave me more control over the divs highlighting each upcoming event to the site user.